rho-contracts/rho-cc-promise/README.md

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let me know.

 License